api7/lua-resty-etcd/api_v3.md

 * `key`: string value.
 * `opts`: optional options.
     * `timeout`: (int) request timeout seconds. set 0 to disable timeout.
     * `revision`: (int) revision is the point-in-time of the key-value store to use for the range.
-If revision is less or equal to zero, the range is over the newest key-value store.
+If revision is less than or equal to zero, the range is over the newest key-value store.
 If the revision has been compacted, ErrCompacted is returned as a response.

-Gets the value for key.
+To get the value for key.

 ```lua
 local res, err = cli:get('/path/to/key')